quixio/quix-cli/docs/cli-quickstart.md

 Create a Git repo in GitHub, where you are going to store your project files.
 Create a repo initialized with a `README.md` file, so it can be cloned more easily.

 See also the [GitHub documentation](https://docs.github.com/en/repositories/creating-and-managing-repositories/quickstart-for-repositories){target=_blank}.

+!!! note

+    Make sure your GitHub repo is properly configured in your Git client to push changes to the remote repo.

 ## Step 4: Clone your GitHub repo into your local project directory